suryagaddipati/cheats/Readme.md

 =======

 My personal collection of cheatsheets
-Because I want to refer to your shortcuts not something from internet.
+Because I want to refer to my cheats not something from internet.

 I wanted to see my cheatsheets as a unix man page in the terminal.
 Ronn